-There have been no changes in the Company's internal controls over financial reporting during the quarter ended June 30, 2021 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-Although most of our employees who are involved in our financial reporting processes and controls are working remotely due to the

-COVID-19 pandemic, we have not experienced any specific impact to our internal controls over financial reporting.
+There have been no changes in the Company's internal controls over financial reporting during the quarter ended September 30, 2021 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+Most of our employees who are involved in our financial reporting processes and controls continue to work remotely following the onset of the COVID-19 pandemic and are expected to do so for the foreseeable future.
+We have not experienced any specific impact to our internal controls over financial reporting.
 We are regularly monitoring and assessing the impact of the COVID-19 situation on our internal controls to minimize the impact on their design and operating effectiveness.